 DOWNLOAD THE GUIDE!
-Please click "here" for the Commuity Advocates Health Care Resource Guide.
+Please click here for the 2017 Commuity Advocates Health Care Resource Guide.
 For Spanish/Español version, click here: Guía de Recursos Médicos.

 Simply click on each question to reveal or hide the answer.

 Q: I don't have health insurance.
 Is BadgerCare+ an option for me?

 A: BadgerCare+ provides medical coverage for children, parents, pregnant BadgerCare+ women and adults without children between the ages of 19 and 64 years old who meet the income guidelines.
 To apply online, visit www.access.wi.gov or call your local Income Maintenance Consortia.
 Milwaukee residents can call 1-888-947-6583.

 You can also apply for BadgerCare+ at 1220 W. Vliet Street.
 In addition, Milwaukee County workers come to Community Advocates twice a month to assist Milwaukee County residents with applying for BadgerCare+; FoodShare; Elderly, Blind/Disabled Medicaid; and other Medicaid programs.